 It can be very difficult as a parent to watch your child struggle, lack confidence, or not meet their full potential.
 This may have been heightened by the Covid-19 Pandemic and its impact on your child’s learning.
 Perhaps you are also faced with trying to understand all of the educational jargon and what it means for your child’s development or you are unsure about what steps you can take to build a stronger bridge between home and school.

 Mindsets and perceptions about our capacity for literacy learning begin to solidify far before our skills do.
 This is why it is paramount that your child’s needs are addressed as well as fully supported so that they can develop a positive view of themselves that both propels them forward and leads to greater success in learning.
-As a certified Reading Specialist and Structured Literacy Dyslexia Specialist I work to meet your child’s needs based on their literacy learning profile.
+As a certified Reading Specialist, Orton-Gillingham Teacher and Structured Literacy Dyslexia Specialist I work to meet your child’s needs based on their literacy learning profile.

 *Please note: this is not an “psychological educational evaluation” rather it is a battery of assessment tools that target your child’s specific needs in the domains of literacy.